Welcome back to my “Cookbook Corner”!

 “The B.T.C.
 Old-Fashioned Grocery Store Cookbook” By: Alexe Van Beuren with recipes by Dixie Grimes

 This is a beautiful hardback book that (as the cover states) brings “recipes and stories from a southern revival”.
-I don’t know about you, but I love cookbooks that also have stories, histories and narratives included throughout.
+I do not know about you, but I love cookbooks that also have stories, histories and narratives included throughout.

 I flicked through this cookbook and immediately started planning in my head which recipes I wanted to try first.
 The book is filled with not only delicious looking recipes, but delightful stories to – that seem to bring the book to life.